dart-lang/site-www/src/content/interop/js-interop/package-web.md

 A value of type '...' can't be assigned to a variable of type 'JSFunction?'
 ```

-Also important to note that methods are [statically dispatched][static interop]
+Also important to note that methods are [statically dispatched][static]
 in `package:web`.
 So, unlike `dart:html`, there is no support for
 dynamic dispatch like virtual methods, overriding members, or mocks.